Build AI With People, Not For Them

 The People-First Lifecycle

-The playbook unfolds in five connected phases.
+I structured the playbook around five connected phases.

 Co-Framing is where it starts.
 Communities and developers work together to define the problem, understand who is most affected, and decide who has a voice—and even veto power—before any model is trained.